Why Skin Colour Matters When It Comes To Eczema

 Should you experience any of the above symptoms, make it a priority to seek medical advice to be diagnosed with eczema as soon as possible.
 If you are worried that your GP or other health professionals in your network may not be trained to treat dark skin, try to get a second opinion from a specialist skin clinic.
 For recommendations on the best specialist skin clinics for dark skin, head to The Black Skin Directory - an online platform founded by aesthetician Dija Ayodele to better connect people of colour to professional skincare, products experts and treatments.

-Treatments & Solutions For Eczema In Dark Skin
+Treatments For Eczema on Black Skin

 Temperature Check

 Significant temperature changes can cause havoc for those with eczema prone skin and sensitivity is one of the general symptoms of eczema, so when showering be sure to turn the temperature down to a warm temperature and avoid hot showers at all costs.
 Be sure to also select shower products and accessories that are gentle to the skin to minimise inflammation and flare-ups.
 Make sure you always do a patch-test to double check your skin’s natural response to the product before using on a regular basis.
-Or try a warm (not hot) bath and tie a clean pop sock with half a cup of oats in the foot onto the hot tap so the water runs through it and creates a soft milky solution to soothe your skin
+Or try a warm (not hot) bath and tie a clean pop sock with half a cup of oats in the foot onto the hot tap so the water runs through it and creates a soft milky solution to soothe your skin.

 You Missed A Spot